-Milk thistle for cats is a spin off from giving to people, it seems.
+Milk thistle for cats is a extension to giving it to people, it seems.
 What is milk thistle?

 We have probably all seen it by the side of the road or some such place.